qdrant/landing_page/qdrant-landing/content/blog/what-is-vector-similarity.md

 ---
-title: "What is Vector Similarity?"
+title: "What is Vector Similarity?
+Understanding its Role in AI Applications."
 draft: false
 short_description: "An in-depth exploration of vector similarity and its applications in AI."
-description: "An in-depth exploration of vector similarity, and its applications in Generative AI."
+description: "Discover the significance of vector similarity in AI applications and how our vector database revolutionizes similarity search technology for enhanced performance and accuracy."
 preview_image: /blog/what-is-vector-similarity/social_preview.png
 social_preview_image: /blog/what-is-vector-similarity/social_preview.png
 date: 2024-02-24T00:00:00-08:00